Don't Tranquilize Your Pet During Air Travel - There's Better Options

-One of the most common questions we get about pet air travel is, “Should I tranquilize my pet?”
-The answer is no. But you may have heard otherwise, and you can find seemingly reputable online sources that still recommend sedation.
+One of the most common questions we get about pet air travel is, “Should I tranquilize or sedate my pet?”
+The answer is NO. But you may have heard otherwise, and you can find seemingly reputable online sources that still recommend sedation.
 This is why we work so hard to help you separate fact from fiction.
 And, in this case, we can suggest several alternatives that are better than drugs.

 So why not tranquilize your pet during air travel?

 Sedation puts the brain to sleep.
 For a long time, pet owners (and pet health professionals) believed the best way to treat anxious dogs and cats was to simply “knock ‘em out, and they won’t know the difference.”
 Over the years, though, medical research has taught us this is not a good idea, because there are potential dangers to dogs and cats that could be much worse.

 The problem with sedating your pet’s brain is that she cannot think or process normally.
 Wooziness will confuse and worry her, and she could even panic.
 She won’t be able to maintain her balance.
 That could also confuse and worry her, putting your pet at greater risk of injury during her trip.
 And tranquilizers affect more than your pet’s brain.
 Sedatives reduce heart rate, respiration, and body temperature.
 If your pet has a snub nose (brachycephalic breeds), respiration problems could be even more dangerous.
 Animals can even become dehydrated, though that’s rare.